 “I appreciate that you have internal controls built into the process, that those have been improved upon,” said Councilman David Henke, R-3, at that time.
 “Because, when it comes down to the cash business, we’ve been through two investigations already.”

-Councilman Brent Curry, D-5, said his one concern about the change was whether Norton would be ready variances from the regulations on handling of money.
+Councilman Brent Curry, D-5, said his one concern about the change was whether Norton would be ready to penalize variances from the regulations on handling of money.
 “Absolutely,” Norton said.

 The ordinance passed 9-0.